 Paleokastritsa

-Location: Greece (Island of Corfu (SW of the island))
+Location: Greece (Corfu Island (Southwest of the island))

-Type of village: small hotel then village of huts from 1955
+Village type: small hotel, then village of huts from 1955 onwards.

-For the record: In 1953 and 1954, Paleokatritsa is tentatively mentioned in the Trident in a corner of a page of the village of Corfu.
-It is indicated that a simple small hotel is used as a base, and that GMs can only stay there for 24 hours. (see 1st image on the right of the page)
+A little anecdote: In 1953 and 1954, Paleokatritsa was mentioned tentatively in the Trident guide, in a corner of the page for the village of Corfu.
+It stated that a simple little hotel was used as a base, and that GMs (Gentils Organisateurs) could only stay there for 24 hours.
+(See the first image on the right of the page.)

-Given the success of this destination during these first two years, Paleokatritsa, or Paléo in club language, was truly transformed in 1955.
-No more small hotel, the Club found and rented a magnificent plot of land in Alipa Bay planted with olive trees descending in terraces towards the sea.
+Given the success of this destination during its first two years, Paleokatritsa, or Paleo in club parlance, was to truly transform in 1955.
+The small hotel was no longer there; the Club found and rented a magnificent plot of land in Alipa Bay, planted with olive trees that sloped down in terraces towards the sea.

-Quickly considered the little brother of Ipsos, it became its annex village and a prime spot for exploration and underwater hunting.
+Quickly considered the little brother of Ipsos, it became its annex village and a prime spot for exploration and spearfishing.
 Bivouacs and excursions are also offered.

 The journey

-As with Corfu, the journeys are made by special train to Brindisi.
-The GMs arrive on Monday morning in Paleokatritsa (nearly 48 hours after leaving the Gare de Lyon in Paris).
-The return journey takes the same amount of time.
+As with the village of Corfu, the journey to Brindisi is by special train.
+The GMs arrive in Paleokatritsa on Monday morning (nearly 48 hours after leaving the Gare de Lyon in Paris).
+The return journey takes the same route and duration.

 Village Chiefs

-Throughout the six summers it was open, Paleokastritsa was directed by Marcel Contal.
+Throughout its six summers of operation, Paleokastritsa was managed by Marcel Contal.

-In 1960/61, a young man began his career as a GO player there.
-His name was Jean Pierre Batard.
+In 1960/61, a young man began his career as a GO there.
+His name: Jean Pierre Batard.

 Videos